kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 ## Proposal

-As part of the OpenAPI v3 KEP, when generating OpenAPI schema, the de facto enum types should be reflected as enums in the resulting schema.
+When generating OpenAPI schema, the de facto enum types should be reflected as enums in the resulting schema.

 We define enum types with following properties:
 - All enum types are closed, i.e., the type includes a finite number of possible values.
 - All enum types should be string.
 There can be no enum integers, floats, etc